20 Nov, 2025

 Consignment

 With consignment, people bring you their clothes to sell, and you split the revenue.
 This method has minimal upfront costs and risk since you don’t need to buy inventory.
-Many shops successfully use this model, especially for luxury and kids' clothing.
+Many shops successfully use this model, especially for vintage, designer and kids' clothing.

 3. Sourcing inventory for your thrift shop